idptools/idpcolab/STARLING/README.md

 ##### Last update 2025-10-26

 ### Premade colab notebooks
 * **STARLING\_demo.ipynb** **[Open In Colab](https://colab.research.google.com/github/idptools/idpcolab/blob/main/STARLING/STARLING_demo.ipynb)** - this is the main STARLING colab notebook for generating 3D ensembels of IDPs.
-This notebook allows you to to:
+This notebook allows you to:
 	* Rapidly set up a STARLING environment
 	* Generate a STARLING ensemble
 	* Save that ensemble as a PDB, PDB/XTC, or .starling file
 	* Build a scaling map to describe intra-residue distance distributions
 	* Generate histograms for the radius of gyration or inter-residue distance.
-	* In addition - if there are extra analyses you'd like to see here please don't hesitate to let use know!
+	* In addition, if there are extra analyses you'd like to see here, please don't hesitate to let us know!

 ### Working with STARLING in a Colab environment
-Because STARLING is relatively simple to use and extremely fast, you can actually work in a colab environment to do meaningful science.
-To setup starling, create a blank Colab notebook and then copy the following into the first cell and run:
+Because STARLING is relatively simple to use and extremely fast, you can actually do meaningful science in a colab environment.
+To set up starling, create a blank Colab notebook and then copy the following into the first cell and run:

-	from IPython.display import display, HTML
+    #@title STARLING setup
-	import os, sys, subprocess, textwrap
+	import os, subprocess
-	from IPython.display import display, HTML, clear_output

 	def sh(cmd, check=True):
 	    """Run a shell command in a login bash so $PATH updates stick.""" return subprocess.run(["bash", "-lc", cmd], check=check)